Mid-Life Transition Issues

 - Extreme irritability or anger

 - Drug or alcohol abuse

-Making poor decisions at this critical stage could have lifelong repercussions for your relationships, finances and health.
+Making poor decisions at this critical stage could have lifelong repercussions.
 If you’re struggling with mid-life transition issues, you’re not alone.
 At Promises, you can work through these challenges with the support of peers facing similar issues and a team of caring mental health professionals.

-Our overarching goal is to help you find a clear vision and purpose for your life.
-Instead of resigning yourself to an unsatisfied or unfulfilled life, take action.
+Our goal is to help you find a clear vision and purpose for your life.
+Instead of resigning yourself to an unfulfilled life, take action.
 Develop the tools for a better way of life – one that enriches, nourishes and celebrates your uniqueness.

-Mid-life transition can feel overwhelming, but it is also an opportunity to slow down, take stock and make changes so that your life can be vibrant and meaningful as you move into your 60s, 70s and beyond.
-We can help.
-Call us today for a free, confidential consultation: 844-876-5568
+Mid-life transition can feel overwhelming.
+But it is also an opportunity to slow down, take stock and make changes.
+This way your life can be vibrant and meaningful as you move into your 60s, 70s and beyond.
+Call us today for a free, confidential consultation: 17135283709.